wkktoria/Bookify/README.md

 ### Happy Path v1

 > [!IMPORTANT]
-> The happy path scenario must be updated to align with the current system behavior and requirements.
+> The happy path scenario is to aligned with the current system behavior and requirements.

 User creates series "Head First" with books "Head First Java" by Kathy Sierra and Bert Bates (genre: Programming), and "Head First Design Patterns" by Eric Freeman and Elisabeth Robson (genre: Software Engineering).